tanmlh/Optimal-Neighboring-Reconstruction-for-Hyperspectral-Band-Selection/README.md

 Please kindly cite our paper if you use our code in your research.
 Thanks and hope you will benefit from our code.

-Q. Wang, F. Zhang, and X. Li, "Hyperspectral Band Selection via Optimal Neighborhood Reconstruction", Transaction on Geoscience and Remote Sensing (T-GRS), DOI: 10.1109/TGRS.2020.2987955, 2020
+Q. Wang, F. Zhang, and X. Li, "Hyperspectral Band Selection via Optimal Neighborhood Reconstruction", IEEE Transaction on Geoscience and Remote Sensing (T-GRS), DOI: 10.1109/TGRS.2020.2987955, 2020